aprevost/SalesTaxExercise/README.md

 - I didn't include as many explanatory comments inside function implementations as I usually would, to make what's actually happening inside the logic easier to understand for other developers tasked with maintaining my code in the future

-2) not all the Javadoc is complete (documentation is a must for architects!)
+2) not all the Javadoc is complete (good documentation is a must for architects!)

-- it's mostly there for interfaces, but still missing from many of the implementation classes

-3) many more unit tests are required
+3) more and better unit tests are required

-- I do believe in the principles of Test-Driven Development, so the test cases required to ensure the 3 sample outputs above would be generated correctly were largely written before the code required to make those tests pass
+- I do believe in the principles of Test-Driven Development, so the test cases required to ensure the 3 sample outputs above would be generated correctly were all created

 - but no tests were written for any other possible cases, even the ones I explicitly designed my code to handle (for example, 2 units of the same good in the same basket)

+- all the test cases are really integration/functional/end-to-end tests (that start at different depths in the code), not unit tests, because I did not do any mocking

+- adding Mockito to allow true unit tests that don't exercise any logic outside the unit I'm trying to test would make my tests a lot easier to maintain in the long term

 4) I almost completely ignored the view aspect of a complete design